Katherine Ann Power: Protest and murder

 Through their association with Bond, Power and Saxe became involved in a plot to arm the Black Panther Party as a response to U.S. involvement in the Vietnam War.
 Bond introduced the pair to former convicts William Gilday and Robert Valeri and together the group plotted to rob the State Street Bank & Trust.
 On September 20, 1970, the group robbed a National Guard armory in Newburyport, Massachusetts, and took 400 rounds of ammunition.
 They also stole weapons and set fire to the facility, causing about $125,000 in damage.

-Three days later, on September 23, 1970, the group robbed a bank in Brighton (a neighborhood of Boston), carrying handguns, a shotgun and a submachine gun.
+Three days later, on September 23, 1970, the group robbed a bank in the Brighton neighborhood of Boston, carrying handguns, a shotgun and a submachine gun.
 The first policeman on the scene, Officer Walter Schroeder of the Boston Police Department, was shot in the back by Gilday when he attempted to stop the robbery.
 He subsequently died from his wounds.
 The group escaped with $26,000 in cash that they planned to use to finance an overthrow of the federal government.
 Power was behind the wheel of one of the two getaway vehicles.

 While raiding her apartment after the bank robbery, police found evidence tying Power to both robberies.
 This included weapons, ammunition and a telephone switchboard from the armory.
 Power's attorneys would subsequently blame her involvement in the robberies as the result of manipulation by her partner Bond.